God Sees the Truth, But Waits: Summary

 One day a newly arrived inmate named Makar Semyonich, who is about the same age as Aksionov and from the same hometown, gives an account of what brought him to Siberia.
 He was suspected of stealing a horse when in reality he had only borrowed it.
 Nevertheless, he was convicted and imprisoned.
 The irony is that he had gotten away with doing something much worse earlier in his life.

 Aksionov suspects the man is responsible for framing him.
 He questions Semyonich, who cryptically responds in a way that confirms Aksionov's suspicion.
 Aksionov remembers everything he has lost and is plunged into misery; he longs for a way to get revenge but resolves to stay away from the man or even look in his direction.
 After two weeks, unable to sleep, Aksionov strolls the prison when he discovers Semyonich digging a tunnel under his sleeping shelf.
 Semyonich angrily offers Aksionov escape and threatens to kill him should he tell the authorities about the tunnel.
 Aksionov says Semyonich has already taken his life, and he shall do as God directs him.

 Soldiers discover the tunnel the next day.
 The governor arrives to question prisoners, none of whom admit to knowing anything about the tunnel.
 After wrestling with his desire for vengeance, Aksionov declines to say what he knows about Semyonich's involvement, even if it means that he will be punished himself.

 That night, Aksionov is about to nod off in his bunk when Semyonich sits down beside him.
 Semyonich bends over and whispers a plea for forgiveness.
 He confesses that it was he who killed the other merchant and stole his money; he then planted the knife so that Aksionov would become the suspect.
 He falls to his knees and begs for forgiveness, promising to confess to the crimes so that Aksionov will go free.
 The old man replies that his life is already over and he has nowhere to go.

 At the sight of Semyonich's tears, Aksionov weeps himself.
 Semyonich begs again for forgiveness.
 Aksionov tells him that God will forgive him, and that perhaps he himself is a hundred times worse.
 Having said this, Aksionov feels a lightness enter his body.
 He no longer desires to go home or leave the prison; he wants only to die.

-Semyonich confesses to the governor and the officials arrange Aksionov's release.
-However, Aksionov passes away in peace before the order for his release is executed.
+Semyonich confesses to the governor and the officials arrange Aksionov's release and acquittal.
+However, Aksionov passes away in peace before the order is executed.